KAZAKHSTAN: Six fines, one deportation for baptism

 The court decision notes that Pastor Gorbunov had not paid the 2013 fine.
 Council of Churches Baptists have a policy of civil disobedience, refusing to pay fines to punish them for exercising freedom of religion or belief.

-Pastor Gorbunov is one of the many Council of Churches Baptists on the Justice Ministry's blacklist of those banned from leaving Kazakhstan because of the unpaid fine.
+Pastor Gorbunov is one of the many Council of Churches Baptists on the Justice Ministry's list of those banned from leaving Kazakhstan because of the unpaid fine.
 (END)

 Reports on freedom of thought, conscience and belief in Kazakhstan can be found at http://www.forum18.org/Archive.php?query=&religion=all&country=29.